-1. The “Simple Intervention” targets two potential causes of low EID rates: supply stock outs and poor understanding of testing requirements and guidelines.
-Health facilities receiving the Simple Intervention will benefit from 1) a guaranteed supply of antibody and dried blood spot (DBS) DNA PCR testing materials and 2) a short workshop from district MoCDMCH staff to review and emphasize existing MoH EID guidelines.
+1. The “Simple Intervention” targeted two potential causes of low EID rates: supply stock outs and poor understanding of testing requirements and guidelines.
+Health facilities receiving the Simple Intervention benefit ed from 1) a guaranteed supply of antibody and dried blood spot (DBS) DNA PCR testing materials and 2) a short workshop from district MoCDMCH staff to review and emphasize existing MoH EID guidelines.

-2. The “Comprehensive Intervention” includes the supply and information components of the Simple Intervention, and also introduces 1) an intentional operational optimization and integration of EID testing into routine six-week immunization visits, and 2) an additional component of opt-out rapid HIV testing for all mothers with previously negative or unknown HIV status in order to identify previously unrecognized HIV-exposed infants.
+2. The “Comprehensive Intervention” included the supply and information components of the Simple Intervention, and also introduced 1) an intentional operational optimization and integration of EID testing into routine six-week immunization visits, and 2) an additional component of opt-out rapid HIV testing for all mothers with previously negative or unknown HIV status in order to identify previously unrecognized HIV-exposed infants.

-IDinsight designed and is implementing a clustered randomized controlled trial to identify the impact of the Simple and Comprehensive Interventions on the number of HIV exposed infants identified, number of HIV exposed infants tested for HIV, and percentage of infants immunized.
+IDinsight designed and implemented a clustered randomized controlled trial to identify the impact of the Simple and Comprehensive Interventions on the number of HIV exposed infants identified, number of HIV exposed infants tested for HIV, and percentage of infants immunized.